 Peter Stewart is an EMEA lead of our Energy & Natural Resources Group and a partner in the London office.
-Peter's practice spans energy and infrastructure projects, corporate and technology transactions, and international arbitration.
-His geographic focus in energy, infrastructure and arbitration has been on Africa and emerging economies, while his corporate practice has been mainly in private equity, venture capital, and mergers and acquisitions largely in the technology arena.
+Peter's practice spans energy and infrastructure projects, corporate and technology transactions and international arbitration.
+His geographic focus in energy, infrastructure and arbitration has been on emerging economies, while his practice also includes representation of energy, climate and other technology companies and investors, including in private equity, venture capital and mergers and acquisitions.

-He represents national oil companies, governments and state entities in upstream oil and gas development, commercial transactions and international arbitration.
-He also advises on oil and gas policy and regulation.
-His recent engagements have included negotiations of exploration, development and production agreements, joint operating agreements and agreements related to gas infrastructure and development, among other commercial transactions.
-Peter has also advised national oil companies and governments on multimillion-dollar disputes, including before major arbitral institutions, such as ICSID and ICC.
+Peter often represents national oil and mining companies, governments and state entities in upstream oil and gas development and mining matters, commercial transactions and international arbitration.
+He also advises on extractives policy and regulation.
+His recent engagements have included negotiations of exploration, development and production agreements, joint operating agreements, as well as agreements related to gas and refined products infrastructure and development, EPC contracts and other commercial transactions.
+Peter has also advised national companies and governments on multimillion-dollar disputes, including before major arbitral institutions, such as ICSID and ICC.

 Peter brings a decade of Silicon Valley experience to bear on corporate transactions and investments in new technologies.
-He has been involved in several signature transactions in online media, blockchain, life sciences and other technology businesses including mergers and acquisitions, joint ventures, private equity and venture capital investments and technology licences.
+He has been involved in several signature transactions in energy, climate and other related technologies, as well as in online media, blockchain, life sciences and other technology businesses including mergers and acquisitions, joint ventures, private equity and venture capital investments and technology licences.

-He has been recognised as a leading lawyer for several years running, including as a Foreign Expert Based Abroad for Ghana by Chambers and Partners and Band 1 and Band 2 Ghana by The Legal 500.
+He has been recognised as a leading lawyer, including as a Foreign Expert Based Abroad for Ghana by Chambers and Partners and Band 1 and Band 2 Ghana by Legal 500.

 Award Mouse thought multimedia interface book medal screen monitor